07 Jul Selecting a Private Investigator for Surveillance

 You know the old adage – you get what you pay for.

 The two investigator formula is a formula for success.
 After obtaining video the next most important thing is avoiding being caught out by the subject.
 Years of experience in the field often correlate to an increase in the price of surveillance.
-It is worth the extra money to assure that you are hiring a veteran investigator(s) that knows how to avoid being detected.
+It is worth the extra money to assure that you are hiring a veteran surveillance investigator(s) that knows how to avoid being detected.
 A private detective is not invisible and relies on experience and common sense to blend in with his surroundings, and not take chances that would risk blowing open a discreet investigation.

-Once the surveillance is comprised and a subject is aware they have been followed by an investigator you can never follow that person again without them looking over their shoulder limiting all future success.
+Once the surveillance is compromised and a subject is aware they have been followed by an investigator you can never follow that person again without them looking over their shoulder limiting all future success.
 Two private investigators covering every possible exit, mode of transportation and the ability to follow long, short or quick and frequent stops is the best strategy for conducting video surveillance undetected, allowing for multiple attempts and increasing your chance for success.

 Going with the cheapest price in the beginning may end up costing you twice as much in the end.